ZacharyKeatings/grout/USER_GUIDE.md

 **Download Art** – When enabled, Grout downloads box art for games after downloading the ROMs.
 The art goes into your artwork directory so your frontend can display it.

+**Box Art** - When set to show, Grout displays cover art thumbnails next to game names in the game list.
+Artwork is automatically cached in the background as you browse.
+This provides a visual preview similar to your frontend's game library view.

+**Sync Artwork** - Click this option to manually sync artwork for all games across all mapped platforms.
+Grout will scan your platforms, identify games that don't have cached artwork, and download cover art from RomM.
+Useful for pre-caching artwork or updating your library after adding new games.

 **Unzip Downloads** - When enabled, Grout automatically extracts zipped ROMs after downloading.
 The zip file is deleted after extraction.
 Useful if you prefer keeping ROMs uncompressed.